Morning Glory or Ipomoea Purpurea Care Guide

 If you're interested in learning about more seasonal blooms, check out our guide on plants that bring color year after year.

-Why Ipomoea purpurea does not bloom
+Why is my Ipomoea purpurea not flowering?

 The primary reason for a lack of blooming in Ipomoea purpurea is insufficient sunlight.
 This plant requires direct sunlight every day to thrive and produce flowers.
 If you notice that the plant is not flowering or that the flowers bloom briefly and then close, it may be receiving too little light.